RED BARN’S BIG NIGHT OUT PROGRAM FOR THE 2024 – 2025 SEASON IS NOW IN ITS Fourth YEAR

 History

-Year 2 – 2022 – 2023 Season: $10,500 in Grants Funds $16,000 Program
+Year 2 – 2022 – 2023 Season: $10,500 in Grants Funds, $16,000 Program

 Red Barn was granted $3,000 from the Community Foundation of the Florida Keys (CFFK) and $7,500 from the Florida Keys Council of the Arts ABC grant.
 That leveraged $5,500 from Red Barn.
 Red Barn worked with Sister Season Fund, A.H.
 Monroe, Take Stock in Children, Keys to Be the Change, SOS Foundation and Florida Keys Foster and Adoptive Parents Association to provide 312 tickets.
 145 tickets were redeemed.
 Some of the grant money not used was forwarded to 2023-2024.

-Year One: $5,000 Grant Funded Program
+Year 1 – 2021 – 2022 Season: $5,000 Grant Funded Program

 For the 2021-2022 Season, the Community Foundation of the Florida Keys (CFFK) granted Red Barn $5,000 to provide free tickets for those in need.
 Red Barn worked with Sister Season Fund, A.H.
 Monroe, and the local Take Stock in Children to provide approximately 140 tickets during the season.
 77 tickets were redeemed.